 Fleur Maseyk (Postdoctoral Fellow): I work at the interface of science and policy in the applied areas of natural resource management and biodiversity conservation.
 My PhD thesis explored how, by targeting management actions towards natural capital stocks, we can influence ecosystem function, and thus the provision of ecosystem services and conservation outcomes.
 My key areas of interest are: ecosystem services; biodiversity policy; and biodiversity offsetting.
 I am currently working part-time as a post-doc on the NESP funded project ‘better offsets for threatened species’.

-Jeremy Simmonds (PhD candidate): Implications of vegetation clearing biases for the interpretation of landscape-scale species-area relationships.
+Jeremy Simmonds (Postdoctoral Fellow): Implications of vegetation clearing biases for the interpretation of landscape-scale species-area relationships.

 Vegetation clearing results in the loss of species from landscapes.
 Managing landscapes to maintain or enhance species richness requires an understanding of how species respond to changes in habitat area.
 My research seeks to identify the factors that act on the relationship between the number of species that occur in a landscape, and the amount of habitat in a landscape—the species-area relationship—to guide management actions such as vegetation protection or revegetation.
 Jeremy is currently a research assistant in the Maron Ecology and Conservation Policy Lab.